CCI-Tools/cate/docs/source/architecture.rst

 Cate WebUI
 ----------

-Cate WebUI is the Single Page Application (SPA) that acts as a user's web frontend to Cate SaaS.
-This is also deployed on the Kubernetes cluster, thereby is load balanced by Ingress component (default is a NGINX server) of Kubernetes.
-In fact, all the reqeusts to CaaS are load balanced by Ingress.
+The Cate WebUI is the Single Page Application (SPA) that acts as a user's web frontend to the Cate SaaS.
+This is also deployed on the Kubernetes cluster and is, thereby, load balanced by a so-called Ingress component (default is a NGINX server) of Kubernetes.
+In fact, all the requests to CaaS are load balanced by Ingress.
 Upon authentication, WebUI makes request to CateHub to start Cate WebAPI service and from there on communicates to the pod containing Cate WebAPI using WebSockets.

 The source for Cate WebUI is hosted at: https://github.com/CCI-Tools/cate-webui.
 This will in future be used to replace render elements of Cate Desktop.

 This paragraph summarizes the flow of requests from perspective of Cate WebUI.
-When a user submits username and password in Cate WebUI (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns access token that permits further requests to CateHub.
+When a user submits a username and password in Cate WebUI (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
 Cate WebUI makes request to REST API of CateHUB to spawn a WebAPI service with resources.
 The spawner component of CateHub facilitates this request to Kubernetes.
 Upon success, Hub component of CateHub makes changes to the proxy component to reverse proxy all the requests on `</user/username>` to the pod.